doxx/doxx.net/README.md

 ## Community

 We are more than just a VPN.
 We are a community of like-minded individuals who are passionate about privacy and security.
 Software development is on-going and features are still being created.
 Join our community on [Discord](https://discord.gg/Gr9rByrEzZ) for support and updates.

----

-*WireGuard is a registered trademark of Jason A. Donenfeld.*